polybase/example-nft-metadata/README.md

 ### Creating a collection in Polybase

-Now login to Polybase explorer & add create a new app.
+Now login to Polybase explorer & create a new app.
 You would be taken to the default boilerplate.
 Remove that code and paste the code given below.
 You can find this code in our [docs](https://polybase.xyz/docs/dynamic-nft-metadata).

 ```shell
 @public